Antivirus Scans - Settings

 Note: For new custom scans, Content is selected by default as it provides the optimal balance between thoroughness and speed.
 Scan all files is the most thorough option, but also the slowest.

 Scans - Other settings

 Use the tabs on the left-side of the window to manage different aspects of your scan.

 The Sensitivity screen allows you to define the following settings for the scan:

 - Heuristics: heuristics enable Avast to detect unknown malware by analyzing code for commands which may indicate malicious intent.
 Specify your preferences for the following options:

 - Use the orange bars to indicate your preferred level of heuristic sensitivity.
 The default setting for new custom scans is Normal (three bars).
 With higher sensitivity, Avast is more likely to detect malware, but also more likely to make false-positive detections (incorrectly identify files as malware).

-- Tick Use Code Emulator to unpack and test any suspected malware in an emulated environment where the file cannot cause damage to your PC.
+- Tick Use Code Emulation to unpack and test any suspected malware in an emulated environment where the file cannot cause damage to your PC.
 This option is ticked by default for new custom scans.

 - Sensitivity: tick Test whole files if you want the scan to analyze entire files rather than only the parts typically affected by malicious code.
 When this option is ticked, the scan is slower but more thorough.